rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 When customer choose to checkout using Midtrans Payment, they will see the installment options on the card payment page.

 __Offline Installment__, [this feature](/en/snap/advanced-feature.md#offline-installment) previously was not supported on Old Midtrans Payment App, to activate the installment feature, you are required to have an agreement with the bank.
-Please consult Midtrans Activation Team for details.
+Please contact Midtrans for details.

 You can Enable Offline Card Installment by ticking the option and clicking the **Submit** button to save the settings.
 ![Online Installment](./../../../asset/image/shopify-new-23-offline-installment.png ':size=400')<br>